The second week of November is recognized as Nurse Practitioner Week by the American Association of Nurse Practitioners (AANP).

 Do Nurse Practitioners and Family Doctors specialize in different things?

-Both of these medical professionals can record a patient’s medical history/symptoms and diagnose their health issues.
+Nurse practitioners are medical professionals who can record a patient’s medical history/symptoms and diagnose their health issues.

 Why is a Nurse Practitioner a great choice for a primary care provider?